sirlensalot/tatterdemalion/posts/Pleonid.md

 ![Steering [2,1,2,2] in a 10-gamut.](figures/pleonid/05-pleoSteering3.png)

 The last tuple of the second steering illustrates gamut-wrapping.
-The rotation of the interval is `[2,2,1,2]` puts the last `B` above the gamut boundary of `Bb`; modulo wrapping results in a `C#`.
+The rotation of the interval `[2,2,1,2]` puts the last `B` above the gamut boundary of `Bb`; modulo wrapping results in a `C#`.
-This illustrates how non-standard gamuts create melodic interest: in a 12-gamut, wrapping notes above the gamut result in the same chroma with different pitch-height;
+This illustrates how non-standard gamuts create melodic interest: in a 12-gamut, wrapping notes above the gamut result in the same chroma;
 here, having a `C#` instead of a `B` adds new pitch information to the composition.